reiscw/Mathjavadoku/README.md

 To play, click on a square, which allows you to either indicate the value of a square, or a list of potential candidates.
 Once the puzzle is validly solved, a congratulatory message appears.

 At the present time, the size of the puzzle is determined at the start of the program, and cannot be changed without restarting.

+On most systems (Linux/MacOS) giving executable permissions to buildMathjavadoku and executing it will create a JAR file.
+On Windows, buildMathjavadoku can be modified to a .BAT file for the same purpose.